jonashackt/spring-boot-graalvm/README.md

   # Run GraalVM Native Image compilation of Spring Boot App
   - ./compile.sh io.jonashackt.springbootgraal.SpringBootHelloApplication
 ```

+There are two main things to notice here: First we simply leverage the power of SDKMAN again to install GraalVM, as we already did on our local machines.

+Second: __Don't use a `language: java` or the default linux distros like `distro: bionic`!__, because they ship with pre-installed Maven versions, which is configured to use the pre-installed OpenJDK - and __NOT our GraalVM installation__.

+Therefore we simply use the `language: minimal`, which is [a simple way of getting our Travis builds based on a basic Travis build environment without pre-installed JDKs or Maven](https://stackoverflow.com/a/44738181/4964553).

 # Use Docker to compile a Spring Boot App with GraalVM